Cease, White Sox shut down Trout, Angels; Ohtani pinch hits

 TRAINER’S ROOM

 White Sox: OF Andrew Vaughn (hand/wrist) was unavailable on Monday, marking his third missed game since leaving Friday’s matchup after being hit by a pitch.
 Vaughn leads Chicago with 12 RBIs, ranks second in batting average (.283) and is third in hits (15).
-La Russa said Vaughn is day-to-day and is expected to return this week. .
-OF Eloy Jimenez (hamstring) was throwing in the outfield during warmups.
-Jimenez had surgery on Tuesday to repair a tendon behind his right knee, which has kept him out since April 23.
-The White Sox noted that C Yasmani Grandal and RHP Lance Lynn underwent the same procedure to fix similar injuries.
-Jimenez is expected to return within six to eight weeks.
+Manager Tony La Russa said Vaughn is day-to-day and is expected to return this week. … OF Eloy Jiménez (hamstring) was throwing in the outfield during warmups.
+Jiménez had surgery on Tuesday to repair a tendon behind his right knee, which has kept him out since April 23. … The White Sox noted that C Yasmani Grandal and RHP Lance Lynn underwent the same procedure to fix similar injuries.
+Jiménez is expected to return within six to eight weeks.

 UP NEXT